cjneely10/YAPIM/demo/demo.md

     1. We will use `mmseqs` here:
         1. `conda install -c bioconda mmseqs2`

 ## Step 1: Identify proteins in each input genome

 The primary logic for creating a running a YAPIM pipeline will be enclosed in classes we write that inherit from `Task` or `AggregateTask`.

-We begin be creating a new file named `identify_proteins.py` inside of our “tasks” directory.
+We begin be creating a new file named `identify_proteins.py` inside of our `tasks` directory.
 In this file we will create our first class, which we will name `IdentifyProteins`, and have it inherit from `Task`.
 Because `Task` is an abstract class, we must provide definitions for any abstract methods it contains.

 ```python
 from typing import List, Union, Type